 What about the articles saying that you should not?
-Google updated their policy for Adsense regarding sticky ad.
+Google updated its policy for Adsense regarding the sticky ad.
 Here’s the answer straight from Google Adsense.
 It’s the updated answer.

 So, yes, you can use sticky ads with Adsense, one of the best ad networks for publishers.